sergiusens/snappy-docs/build-snaps/pre-built.md

 ## Share with your friends

-To share your snaps you need to publish them in the snap store.
+To share your snaps you need to publish them in the Snap Store.
 First, create an account on [dashboard.snapcraft.io](https://dashboard.snapcraft.io).
 Here you can customize how your snaps are presented, review your uploads and control publishing.

 You’ll need to choose a unique “developer namespace” as part of the account creation process.
 This name will be visible by users and associated with your published snaps.

-Make sure the `snapcraft` command is authenticated using the email address attached to your store account:
+Make sure the `snapcraft` command is authenticated using the email address attached to your Snap Store account:
 ```
 snapcraft login
 ```